 You can use the allen key or adjustment wrench that came with the treadmill to make sure that they’re all tight.
-You should check that any nut or bolt that attaches to the console is also tightened.
+You should check that any nuts or bolts that attach to the console are also tightened.

 This will allow you to run with confidence on the treadmill and will prevent any nut or bolt from coming loose entirely.

 Dust can be the worst enemy to an electronic board, as it acts as an insulator.
 This can cause the electronic board to overheat.
-It could also cause a short circuit on the board by clogging up integrated circuit boards, especially if the dust contains conductive materials.
+It could also cause a short circuit by clogging up integrated circuit boards, especially if the dust contains conductive materials.

 Before you decide where you’re going to put the treadmill in the house, make sure that the plug will be able to provide the required amount of electricity it needs to operate.
 You may want to plug the treadmill into a surge protector, as this will protect the electronics from being damaged by any unexpected power surges.

 Even if you have a surge protector, it’s still a good idea to unplug your treadmill after every use, just to be safe.